jacebenson/cedar/docs/docs/docker.md

 Not updating the command will not completely configure the GraphQL Server and not setup [Redwood Realtime](./realtime.md), if you are using that.
 :::

-Note that the Redwood CLI isn't available anymore because it is a dev dependency.
+Note that the Cedar CLI isn't available anymore because it is a dev dependency.
 To access the server bin, we have to find its path in `node_modules`.
 Though this is somewhat discouraged in modern yarn, since we're using the `node-modules` node linker, it's in `node_modules/.bin`.